U.S. Foreign Policy

 Riyadh Can Gain from Iraq Elections, but U.S. Engagement is Crucial

-Saudi Arabia’s accelerating campaign to revive its influence in Iraq may have been significantly bolstered by the results of the May 12 Iraqi parliamentary elections.
+Saudi Arabia's accelerating campaign to revive its influence in Iraq may have been significantly bolstered by the results of the May 12 elections in Iraq.

 Blog Post content-type in which the post is published